Site best viewed with

 digital cameras have the ability to change a negative to a positive

 when shooting.
-You can also shot the negative as a negative and use
+You can also shoot the negative as a negative and use

 your PC's photo editing software to convert it to a positive.
 You